-There are a lot of different ways to address the Sunday Scaries, as the experience is highly individualized.
+There are a lot of different ways to address the Sunday blues, as the experience is highly individualized.
 What might work for you, may not work for someone else.
-You may have to try a little trial and error to figure out what works best for you.
+Therefore, you may have to experiment a little though trial and error to figure out what works best for you.

-For those who find themselves worried about certain projects or tasks, focusing on the process of problem solving may offer some relief.
+For those who find themselves worried about certain projects or tasks, focusing on the process of problem solving may offer some relief from your Sunday Scaries.

 Start with relaxation techniques for a less anxious mind

-Most of the time when we feel anxious or stressed about something we don’t problem solve well.
-In fact, research indicates that anxiety prevents us from problem solving normally.
-This is why relaxation techniques are highly favorable strategies among many therapists.
+In most cases, we feel anxious or stressed about something because we don’t have sufficient problem solving skills to manage it well.
+In fact, research indicates that anxiety prevents us from problem solving like we would normally.
+Relaxation techniques can help you reduce your anxiety yourself, whenever you need to.
+This is why, among many therapists, relaxation techniques are highly favorable anxiety-reducing strategies.

 Make a “problem solving” list

-In the left hand column, write down a list of all the problems that you think you’ll face as you face Monday.
-Write down the meetings you’re worried about, the tasks that need your attention or projects that need a bit more finesse from you.
-In a right hand column, next to each problem, write out one task that you can do in the next 24 hours to improve that problem.
+In the left hand column, write down a list of all the problems that you think you’ll face on Monday of the week ahead.
+Write down the meetings that you’re worried about, the tasks that need your attention, or projects that need a bit more finesse from you.
+Then, in a right hand column, inline with each problem, write out one single task that you can do in the next 24 hours to reduce the magnitude of that problem.

 Keep tasks small and achievable

 The key to effective problem solving is to make those tasks small and tangible.
+Try simplifying your to-do items into simple, individual tasks.
 Too often we get wrapped up in the broader strategies, which only contribute to our anxiety.
-Simple problem solving helps us focus on actions we can take to improve our issues in the immediate future.
+Simple problem solving helps us focus on actions we can take to improve our issues immediately, one step at a time.
 And once we have actionable steps to execute, we feel a lot more in control.
-This helps lessen anxiety and the overwhelming fear that often comes with the Sunday Scaries.
+It also gives us a better perspective on a large task, which can be daunting to conceive as a whole but straightforward when you break it down to simpler, more digestible, tasks.
+This method helps lessen anxiety and the overwhelming fear that often comes with the Sunday Scaries.

 Rely on What Works Best for You